-Peramivir was most recently approved in Canada in January 2017, and was approved in the United States in December 2014, in each case for the treatment of acute uncomplicated influenza in patients 18 years and older who have been symptomatic for no more than two days.
-Data from over 2,700 subjects treated with peramivir in 27 clinical trials was utilized to support regulatory approval in these countries.
+Peramivir was most recently approved under a pediatric Supplemental New Drug Application ("sNDA") in the United States in September 2017, extending its availability for the treatment of acute uncomplicated influenza to pediatric patients 2 years and older.
+It was approved in Canada in January 2017, and was originally approved in the United States in December 2014.
+Peramivir is indicated for the treatment of acute uncomplicated influenza in patients who have been symptomatic for no more than two days.
+Data from over 2,700 subjects treated with peramivir in 27 clinical trials was utilized to support original regulatory approval in these countries.
 We made RAPIVAB available for commercial sale in the U.S. through agreements with specialty distributorships during the 2014-2015 influenza season.
-On June 17, 2015, we announced that we licensed RAPIVAB (peramivir injection) for the treatment of influenza to CSL Limited ("CSL"), a global biopharmaceutical company.
-RAPIVAB is being commercialized by a subsidiary of CSL called Seqirus UK Limited ("SUL" or "Seqirus"), which specializes in influenza prevention through the supply of seasonal and pandemic influenza vaccine to global markets.
-Under the terms of the agreement, SUL obtained worldwide rights to commercialize RAPIVAB, with the exception of Japan, Korea, Taiwan and Israel.
-BioCryst retained all rights to pursue pandemic stockpiling orders for RAPIVAB from the U.S. Government, while SUL is responsible for government stockpiling outside the U.S. With the out-license of RAPIVAB to SUL, and our recent Canadian regulatory approval, our current goals for RAPIVAB are to: (1) obtain a stockpiling procurement contract with the U.S. Government (2) fulfill our post-approval development requirements, including conducting a pediatric trial in the United States and submitting a supplemental New Drug Application ("SNDA") for a pediatric indication; and receiving regulatory approval for our Marketing Authorization Application ("MAA") in the European Union.
+On June 17, 2015, we announced that we licensed peramivir for the treatment of influenza to CSL Limited ("CSL"), a global biopharmaceutical company.
+Peramivir is being commercialized by a subsidiary of CSL called Seqirus UK Limited ("SUL" or "Seqirus"), which specializes in influenza prevention through the supply of seasonal and pandemic influenza vaccine to global markets.
+Under the terms of the agreement, SUL obtained worldwide rights to commercialize peramivir, with the exception of Japan, Korea, Taiwan and Israel.
+We retained all rights to pursue pandemic stockpiling orders for RAPIVAB from the U.S. Government, while SUL is responsible for government stockpiling outside the U.S. The product is not currently available in Canada.
+The parties have entered into the formal dispute resolution process under the License Agreement to resolve decisions related to the collaboration.
+With the out-license of peramivir to SUL, our main activities for RAPIVAB are to obtain a stockpiling procurement contract with the U.S. Government and to continue to fulfill our post-approval development requirements.

-In January 2017, we announced that the European Medicines Agency ("EMA") has accepted the filing of our peramivir injection MAA for treatment of symptoms typical of influenza in adults 18 years and older.
-If the MAA is approved, Seqirus will commercialize peramivir as ALPIVABTM in the European Union.
-The acceptance of the MAA begins the review process by the EMA under the centralized licensing procedure for all 28 member states of the European Union, Norway and Iceland.
+In January 2017, we announced that the European Medicines Agency ("EMA") has accepted the filing of our peramivir injection Marketing Authorization Application ("MAA") for treatment of symptoms typical of influenza in adults 18 years and older.
+On February 22, 2018, the Committee for Medicinal Products for Human Use ("CHMP") adopted a positive opinion for the treatment of uncomplicated influenza in adults and children from the age of 2 years and thereby recommended the granting of a Marketing Authorization for ALPIVABTM.
+The final EMA decision is expected in the second quarter of 2018.
+If the MAA is approved, Seqirus will have the ability to commercialize peramivir as ALPIVAB in the European Union for all 28 member states of the European Union, Norway and Iceland.

-RAPIVAB was developed under a \$234.8 million contract from the Biomedical Advanced Research and Development Authority within the United States Department of Health and Human Services ("BARDA/HHS"), which expired on June 30, 2014.
+RAPIVAB was developed under a \$234.8 million contract from the Biomedical Advanced Research and Development Authority within the United States Department of Health and Human Services ("BARDA/HHS").
 See "Collaborations and In-License Relationships-BARDA/HHS" below for a further discussion of this development contract.

 In January 2010, our partner Shionogi & Co., Ltd. ("Shionogi") received the first approval for peramivir injection and launched it in Japan under the commercial name RAPIACTA.
 It is approved for the treatment of adults, children and infants with uncomplicated seasonal influenza and those patients at high-risk for complications associated with influenza.
 In August 2010, Green Cross Corporation ("Green Cross") received marketing and manufacturing approval from the Korean Food & Drug Administration under the commercial name PERAMIFLU to treat patients with influenza A & B viruses, including pandemic H1N1 and avian influenza.
-In addition, we have a regional collaboration for the development and commercialization of peramivir in Israel.